zakvarty/data_science_notes/docs/203-data-apis.md

 ## HTTP Requests

-An HTML request consists of:
+An HTTP request consists of:

 - Uniform Resource Locator (URL) [unique identifier for a thing]
 - Method [tells server the type of action requested by client]